 Doctors have a duty to respect their patients' confidentiality.
 This is sometimes called the duty of professional secrecy.

 This duty covers both the information patients tell their doctors and any facts doctors discover about their patients as part of the doctor-patient relationship.

 Professional secrecy belongs to the patient, not the doctor.
 Doctors cannot reveal what their patients tell them, unless their patients waive the confidentiality of the information or if the law allows it.
 For example, the Public Health Act says that certain diseases must be reported to public health agencies.

-Also, doctors can reveal some confidential information when they have very important and fair reasons to do so and these reasons relate to the health or safety of the patient or people close to the patient.
+Also, doctors can reveal some confidential information when they have very strong reasons to do so related to the health or safety of the patient or people close to the patient.

 This article explains in a general way the law that applies in Quebec.
 This article is not a legal opinion or legal advice.
 To find out the specific rules for your situation, consult a lawyer or notary.